PyTables/PyTables/doc/source/usersguide/optimization.rst

 best one that suits her needs (more or less size, more or less performance).

-In :ref:`createIndexTimes`, you can see that the times to index columns in tables can be really short.
+In :ref:`Figure 7 <createIndexTimes>`, you can see that the times to index columns in tables can be really short.
 In particular, the time to index a column with 1 billion rows (1 Gigarow) with the lowest optimization level is less than 4 minutes while indexing the same column with full optimization